Rudinius/gardenai/README.md

 1. Clone the repository
 `git clone https://github.com/Rudinius/gardenai.git`

-2. Create a virtual environment for installing packages `python -m venv .venv`
+2. Create a virtual environment for installing packages outside the root folder of the cloned repository `python -m venv .gardenai_venv`
-`cd .venv/Scripts`
+`cd .gardenai_venv/Scripts`
 `activate.bat` (for command prompt. choose script depending on console being used)

 3. Navigate to the folder gardenai and install the packages of requirements.txt